leynos/crate-tools/docs/lading-design.md

 - `manifest_path`: The absolute path to the crate's `Cargo.toml`.
 - `publish`: A boolean indicating if the crate is intended for publication (derived from `package.publish` in `Cargo.toml`).
 - `dependencies`: A list of its dependencies within the workspace.
+Each entry retains both the canonical crate name and the manifest key, so renamed dependencies (e.g., `alpha-core = { package = "alpha" }`) can be matched back to the correct manifest entry when updating requirements.
 - `readme_is_workspace`: A boolean flag derived from checking if `package.readme.workspace` is `true`.